Introduction to Cluster Algebras. Chapter 7

-A very intricate argument justifying the implication (2)$\Rightarrow$(1) was given in A.~Postnikov's original preprint \cite[Section 13]{postnikov}.
+A very intricate argument justifying the implication (2)$\Rightarrow$(1) was described in Postnikov's original preprint \cite[Section 13]{postnikov}.
 Another proof of \cref{thm:moves}, involving some difficult results about \emph{plabic tilings} (and relying on \cref{thm:ops} below), was given by S.~Oh and D.~Speyer \cite{oh-speyer}.

-\begin{corollary} Let $\pi$ be a permutation on $b$ letters.
-Consider all plabic graphs $G$ without internal leaves (other than lollipops) whose trip permutation is~$\pi$; in particular, $G$~has $b$ boundary vertices.
-Among all such~plabic graphs~$G$, the reduced ones are precisely those that have the smallest number of faces. \end{corollary}

-\begin{proof} Local moves do not change the number of faces.
-It follows by \cref{thm:moves} that all reduced plabic graphs with a given decorated trip permutation have the same number of faces.

-Changing the color of a lollipop transforms a reduced plabic graph into another reduced graph with the same number of faces and the same trip permutation (but with different decoration).
-Therefore all reduced plabic graphs~$G$ with $\pi(G)=\pi$ have the same number of faces.